-When making chilaquiles, it is important to use homemade chips or really good quality ones, or it will end up just being mush.
+When making chilaquiles, traditional or red curry, it is important to use homemade chips or really good quality ones, or it will end up just being mush.
+You want that crispy goodness!
+Fresh fried chips don’t get soggy as easily.

 Red Curry Chilaquiles